 Using the criteria described above, a list of almost 10,000 potential property transfers, which occurred between 1st January and 30th June 1999, was obtained from the various agencies made up of transfers for Adelaide (3003), for Perth (1238) and for Sydney (5438).
 This constituted the sampling frame and was the list from which the addresses used in the postal survey were drawn.
 Some six per cent of Australian households purchased their first home between 1997 and 2000 (Australian Bureau of Statistics, 2000).
-For Australia, this represents about 400,000 households per annum.
-In the period between January and June 1999, there were some 19,000 housing mortgage commitments made in SA, 34,000 in WA and 85,000 in NSW (Australian Bureau of Statistics, 2000).
-On average, over these six months, some 21.2 per cent of mortgage commitments were made to first home buyers (Australian Bureau of Statistics, 2000) which equates to about 4,000 first home buyers in SA, about 7,400 in WA and 18,000 in NSW.
-On average, 87 per cent of first home buyers had a mortgage secured against their dwelling in the three years to 1999 (Australian Bureau of Statistics, 2003).
+For Australia this represents about 400,000 households per annum.
+In the period between January and June 1999 there were some 19,000 housing mortgage commitments made in SA, 34,000 in WA and 85,000 in NSW (Australian Bureau of Statistics, 2000).
+On average, over these six months some 21.2 per cent of mortgage commitments were made to first home buyers (Australian Bureau of Statistics, 2000) which equates to about 4,000 first home buyers in SA, about 7,400 in WA and 18,000 in NSW.
+On average, 87 per cent of first home buyers had a loan secured against their dwelling in the three years to 1999 (Australian Bureau of Statistics, 2003).
 This suggests therefore, that between January and June 1999, about 4,500 dwellings in total were purchased by first home buyers in SA, about 8,500 in WA and 20,500 in NSW.
 This represents approximately 750 first time buyer sales per month in SA, about 1,400 per month in WA and about 3,000 sales per month in NSW and provides a potential population of about 33,500 sales for the six month purchase period of the survey.

-Based on this state ratio of first home buyers, a survey was sent in March 2000 to 450 randomly selected property addresses in Adelaide, 550 in Perth and 950 in Sydney to give a total of 1950 addresses.
+Based on this population of first home buyers, a survey was sent in March 2000 to 450 randomly selected property addresses in Adelaide, 550 in Perth and 950 in Sydney to give a total of 1950 addresses.
 Given at least a 20 per cent response rate and dependent on the first time buyer hit, 390 returns would represent at least one per cent of the first time buyer population (33,500 property sales for the six month period).
 After one follow up letter, 399 surveys were returned which equaled an overall response rate of 20 per cent.
 Of these responses, 252 households were identified as first home buyers by means of a filtering question which confirmed that the recently purchased dwelling was the first residential property the individual, or partner, had owned, or partly owned.
-These 252 responses are approaching one per cent of the estimated total population of buyers for Adelaide, Perth and Sydney who had bought their first home between 1st January and 30th June 1999.
+These responses are approaching one per cent of the estimated total population of buyers for Adelaide, Perth and Sydney who had bought their first home between 1st January and 30th June 1999.
 Of these households, 84 were from Adelaide, 54 were from Perth and 114 were from Sydney (Table 1).
+Respondents were asked to provide information on their household composition, age, source and level of income.
+These characteristics were then used to test the respondents against the 1998 Australian Bureau of Statistics (ABS) Housing Occupancy Survey (Australian Bureau of Statistics, 1998) and the 1999 ABS Australian Housing Survey (Australian Bureau of Statistics, 1999) to ensure that the SA, WA and NSW first home buyer sample was representative in terms of age, income source and household makeup (Table 2).
+For items such as percentage of couple households, age of households, and source of income (Table 3) the study survey shows similar values to the ABS survey.
+However one item, the number of single person households, is higher than that represented in the ABS findings (